 A projection was made of the future water requirements over the full planning period for Matsulu.
-The high and low growth scenarios for water requirements are shown in
+The extra high, and high growth scenarios for water requirements are shown in Figure 9.3.

-Figure 9.2: Projected water demand for high and extra high growth water requirement scenarios and the available water resource
+Figure 9.3: Projected water demand for high and extra high growth water requirement scenarios and the available water resource